KossySteve/TicTac-Toe/README.md

 # Tic-Tac-Toe Game
-This game is CLI application built with Ruby.
+This game is a CLI application built with Ruby.
 The goal of this game is to get 3 of the same symbol (either X or O) to align uninterrupted by another symbol either vertically, horizontally or diagonally on the board in order to win as shown below.

 ![Possible X win](screenshots/win18.png)![Possible X win](screenshots/win25.png)